matloff/regtools/inst/UnbalancedClasses.md

 This dataset is close to balanced, with each letter appearing about 775 times.

+## Terminology

+We refer to the class probabilities for given feature values as *conditional class probabilities*, because they are probabilities subject to conditions.
+If say we wish to classify a patient as to whether she has a certain disease or not, and we know her blood test value on some measure is 2.39, the latter is the condition.
+Among all patients with that test value, what proportion of them have the disease?

+The overall class probabilities, e.g. the 0.000172 value above, are *unconditional class probabilities*.

+The conditional and unconditional class probabilities are often referred to as the *posterior* and *prior* probabilities.
+This sounds Bayesian, and indeed we do use Bayes' Rule, but there is no subjectivity involved.
+These are real probabilities.
+E.g. in a disease classification application, there is a certain proportion of people in the population who have the disease, which we will estimate from our training data.

+## Notation

+* c = number of classes
+* Y = class label, 0,1,...,c-1
+* X = vector of features
+* p<sub>i</sub> = P(Y = i) (prior probs.)
+* q<sub>i</sub>(t) = P(Y = i | X = t) (posterior probs.)
+* Y<sub>pred</sub> = the value we predict for Y

 ## Key issue:  How were the data generated?

 The examples above illustrate two important cases: